-You have a pesticide that must be applied in 22 gallons of water per acre, so 33.88 GPA from the calculation is too much for your purposes.
-You can do one of two things: you can increase the speed of the sprayer, or you can change the output of the nozzles.
+Since you have a pesticide that must be applied in 22 gallons of water per acre, 33.88 GPA from the calculation is too much.
+You can do one of two things: increase the speed of the sprayer, or change the output of the nozzles.
 You should not increase the speed of the sprayer because you are already close to the maximum recommended speed of 5 MPH.
-But you can easily change the output of the nozzles just by switching to a nozzle that has a lower output.
+However, you can easily change the output of the nozzles just by switching to a nozzle with a lower output.

-Using the same information from the GPA example, but substituting 22 GPA for the 33.88 GPA we calculated for the sprayer:
+Using the same information from the GPA example, but by substituting 22 GPA for the 33.88 GPA, we calculated for the sprayer:

-Change to nozzles that put out 0.30 GPM to apply 22 gallons of mixed material per acre.
-Doubling the distance between nozzles decreases the output per 1,000 square feet by 50 percent
+- You can then change to nozzles that release 0.30 GPM to apply 22 gallons of mixed material per acre.

 As mentioned in the calculation of the GPA, each type of nozzle has a specific output rate.
 This specification includes the spray angle and the output rate of the nozzle in gallons per minute.

 A flat fan nozzle, which has a specification number of 8003, sprays at an angle of 80 degrees and has an output rate of 0.3 gallons per minute.

 Nozzles wear out over time, and this can increase their output and potentially affect plant health and the environment.
 To ensure that nozzles are applying the correct output, calculate the percent error for a nozzle: